 – A “Coach” sells

 In other words, a mentor is someone who has experience, skills, and abilities, which you want to acquire or learn.
 So when working with a mentor you learn from them.
 Consider these mentor relationships, Yoda (and Luke) from the movie Star Wars, and Mr. Miyagi (and Daniel) from the movie the Karate Kid (1984), or Mr. Han (and Dre) in the 2010 version of the Karate Kid.
-A Mentor “tells” by sharing.
+These references exemplify that a Mentor “tells” by sharing.

 A coach takes the time to get to know you and works diligently to understand your unique skills, abilities, and personality traits.
-A coach learns about your past, audits your current situation or present state, inquires about what you desire (your future wants), and then combines all of this knowledge to facilitate you in executing and taking the correct action, utilizing your skills and abilities you already possess.
+A coach learns about your past, audits your current situation or present state, inquires about what you desire (your future wants), and then combines all of this knowledge to facilitate you in executing and taking the correct action, utilizing your skills and abilities you already possess; including those habitual patterns that keep you stuck.
 A coach “sells” you on your abilities and convinces you that you can do it (whatever “it” might be).

 Given the above explanations, the best all around “self-leadership” coach would be a blend of both a mentor and a coach; an individual who has the ability to teach, support, and who believes in your potential to push beyond your comfort level and achieve your goals, your loves, and your legacy.